geosolutions-it/MapStore2/docs/user-guide/print.md

 * Accessing **Legend options**

 !!!note
     In *Print settings* preview there's the map portion that will be displayed on the print sheet.
-In order to center the map the user can pan the map until the preview displays the desired extension
+In order to center the map the user can pan it until the preview displays the desired extension

     <img src="../img/print/print.gif" class="ms-docimage"/>